Althafw/madrox/README.md

 This project is protected by `GNU General Public Licence v3.0` license.

 ### Disclaimer
 `WhatsApp` name, its variations and the logo are registered trademarks of Facebook.
-We have nothing to do with the registered trademark
+We have nothing to do with the registered trademar